jantznick/blog/posts/data-analysis/pandas-dataframes.md

 1. **DataFrames**: Two-dimensional tabular data structures (like spreadsheets) consisting of columns and rows.
 2. **Series**: One-dimensional arrays.

-A DataFrame, the focus of this post, is like an enhanced spreadsheet in Python, making it an essential tool for data analytics and handling datasets.
+A DataFrame, the focus of this post, is just a collection of series put together.
+Any manipulations of series can be done to individual columns of a data frame

 ### Basic Features of a Pandas DataFrame:
 - Stored as a 2D structure with labeled rows and columns.
 - Supports heterogeneous data types (e.g., numeric, text, datetime).
-- Comes packed with **hundreds of built-in methods** for data cleaning and analysis.
+- Comes packed with hundreds of built-in methods for data cleaning and analysis.

 ---